contino/pizza-shop/README.md

 # Pizza Shop Demo Application

-Pizza shop demo application to demonstrate the use of Micrometer and Brave for tracing and log correlation in Spring Boot 3.
+Pizza shop demo application to demonstrate the use of Micrometer and Brave for tracing and log correlation in Spring Boot 3 Kafka services.

 ## Run the stack